kestes05/kestes05.github.io/README.md

 -DiceGameProject: My first fully functional JS application.
 The game itself is currently linked on my landing page, and was created in a code along fashion due to it being my first real forray into the language.
 It is a virtual version of the "Pig" dice game, complete with functional buttons to roll dice, hold the current score, and start a new game.
 The game also has a simple status message tracker that indicates what action is being taken.
 Additional changes will be made in the next week (as of 02.07.2019).

+NOTE: On this project, the template and all images were provided by the instructor.
+This was intended purely to work on Javascript, with no adjustments to HTML or CSS.
+My "Home Page" folder demonstrates my growing abilities in those areas.